Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Tests

 \subsection{Spherical explosion}

-Usually referred to as the Sedov-Taylor blastwave, we perform this test in a three-dimensional box of side $L=1$ with $N=200^3$ particles arranged in a glass-like configuration.
-All particles have the same mass, resulting in a homogeneous initial density profile $\rho=1\pm 0.005$.
-The explosion is initiated at the box center by depositing a total energy $\Delta U=1$ into the gas, distributed with a Gaussian profile of characteristic width $\delta=2 h$, where $h$ is the smoothing length at $t=0$.
+Adopting the test that is typically referred to as the Sedov-Taylor blastwave, we performed it in a 3D box with a side $L=1$ with $N=200^3$ particles arranged in a glass-like configuration.
+All particles have the same mass, resulting in a homogeneous initial density profile of $\rho=1\pm 0.005$.
+The explosion is initiated in the center of the box by depositing a total energy $\Delta U=1$ into the gas, distributed with a Gaussian profile of characteristic width $\delta=2 h$, where $h$ is the smoothing length at $t=0$.

 Figures \ref{fig:sedov_0} and \ref{fig:sedov} summarize the results.
 The time evolution of the maximum density is shown in Fig.~\ref{fig:sedov_0}.
-Models S$_3$ and S$_4$ overshoot the strong-shock compression limit $\rho/\rho_0=(\gamma+1)/(\gamma-1)=4$ for $\gamma=5/3$, while the remaining four models stay below and approach this limit from below as the blast develops.
-As in the shock-tube test, we compute the $L_1$ error.
+According to these figures, models S$_3$ and S$_4$ overshoot the strong-shock compression limit $\rho/\rho_0=(\gamma+1)/(\gamma-1)=4$ for $\gamma=5/3$, while the remaining four models stay below and approach this limit from below as the blast develops.
+As in the shock-tube test, we computed the $L_1$ error.
 In this case, for the radial velocity between the origin and the r coordinate of the maximum velocity.
 The lower panels of Fig.~\ref{fig:sedov} show the profile of $v_{rad}$ and the $L_1$ value at $t=0.1$.
-In the central region ($r\le 0.25$), the numerical profiles depart from the analytical solution (solid line), though the amount of mass involved is very small.
+In the central region ($r\le 0.25$), the numerical profiles depart from the analytical solution (solid line), although the amount of mass involved is very small.
 To adequately resolve the diluted central region, a much larger number of SPH particles would be needed.
-In the post-shock region, all models show velocity oscillations, which are particularly pronounced near the shock front for models S$_3$ and S$_4$, consistent with the behavior observed in the shock-tube test.
+In the post-shock region, all the models exhibit velocity oscillations, which are particularly pronounced near the shock front for models S$_3$ and S$_4$, consistent with the behavior observed in the shock-tube test.

 According to these results, the best models are S$_6$, S$_1$, and S$_5$ (these three have very similar results), followed by S$_2$.
-The worst results arise when using switches together with the SLR technique (S$_4$), or with SLR alone without Balsara's modulation (S$_3$).
+The worst results arise when using switches together with the SLR technique (S$_4$) or with SLR alone without Balsara's modulation (S$_3$).